erikerik116/erikerik116/README.md

 - 🚀Arbitrage bot🚀

-- I finish to build 🚀Raydium bundler extra bot🚀.
-This can avoid from bubblemap's detecting. so Other users think this token will be success.
+- I finish to build 🚀PumpFun Sniper Bot v5.2 (using Geyser(Yellowstone))🚀.
+This bot watches for new pump.fun token mints on the Solana blockchainf  in real-time by using Geyser(Yellowstone) and buy token within 1~2 block after token mint.

  ## Especially